 Board Records

+Records of the Board are subject to inspection as provided in the Kentucky Open Records Act.

 The Secretary to the Board shall be custodian of all Board records.

 The Secretary shall develop and submit for Board review procedures as noted in KRS 61.876 to provide public access to public records and to ensure the security and orderly maintenance of the records.
-Said procedures shall be printed and made available to the public upon request
+The procedures shall be displayed in a prominent location accessible to the public and posted on the NKCES’ website.
+In addition to the procedures, the web posting shall include the phone number of the NKCES records custodian/designee and the Open Records Request Form issued by the Kentucky Attorney General.

 Records Management